MahmoudKharbat/Car_Game_Version-1.0/README.md

 The game was built using java in android studio.

-The features that the game have is:
+The features that the game has is:

 1- Vibrating when the car crashes with the stone.